 To get free CRM for your business, you just sign up for HubSpot CRM, set up your account and it will work smoothly in the background.
 There’s no expiration or credit card requirement for the signup, too.
 You only need to give basic information to create an account, which only takes a few minutes.

 Note that if you’re using a paid HubSpot marketing tool, the contacts you added in the free CRM is synced with the paid plan, which might affect pricing.

 Because it’s free, HubSpot is popular among many small businesses.
 And because it’s part of the HubSpot brand known for marketing automation and content management, even larger companies use this CRM software.

 HubSpot is an excellent way to streamline your lead management.
 What happens here, is you can use it to track data and activities at various pipeline stages and see who in your client list is warming up or getting cold feet.
-Efficiency, in fact, is one key metric to measure marketing ROI, according to William Band in his Forrester article.
+Efficiency, in fact, is one of the most important aspects of measuring your marketing ROI.
 A streamlined lead workflow is definitely good for your bottom line.

 For a free CRM software, this app has a lot of depth: its Workflow building tool allows you to structure your lead process in a way that you can qualify prospects at every level, from top of the funnel to the moment of truth.